Verificationism: Confirmation and translatability

-In 1936, Carnap sought a switch from verification to confirmation.
-Carnap's confirmability criterion (confirmationism) would not require conclusive verification (thus accommodating for universal generalizations) but allow for partial testability to establish degrees of confirmation on a probabilistic basis.
+Carnap later sought a switch to confirmation.
+His confirmability criterion would not require conclusive verification, accommodating for universal generalizations, but allow for partial testability to establish degrees of confirmation on a probabilistic basis.
 Carnap never succeeded in finalising his thesis despite employing abundant logical and mathematical tools for this purpose.
-In all of Carnap's formulations, a universal law's degree of confirmation was zero.
+In all of his formulations, a universal law's degree of confirmation was zero.